Discover more from Line of Actual Control

 Over a month after the Russian invasion of Ukraine, billions of people around the world know of Vladimir Putin’s aggressive and bloodthirsty move against his country’s neighbor.
 What may have gone unnoticed, however, is the incredibly shoddy state of Russian equipment.
 In particular, their communication systems.

 It’s no surprise that strong communications are necessary to fighting and winning a war.
-Calling in reinforcements, evacuating casualties, maneuvering units, and virtually anything else soldiers need to do rely heavily on secure, fast, and interconnected communications systems.
+Calling in reinforcements, evacuating casualties, maneuvering units, and virtually anything else soldiers need to do relies heavily on secure, fast, and interconnected communications systems.

 However, the corrupt and kleptocratic Russian military has robbed their soldiers of even the most basic radios, forcing junior officers to procure off-the-shelf civilian models for use in combat.